 Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

-And after all your dedication in the garden, you want homemade black tea that fills you with joy and not one that’s merely good enough.
+And after all your dedication in the garden, you want homemade black tea that fills you with joy and is not merely good enough.

-Today, I offer a detailed guide to processing tea leaves into fantastic black tea.
+Today, I offer a detailed guide to processing tea leaves by hand into fantastic black tea.

 And even if you’re not a tea maker, follow along because you’ll gain a deeper understanding of the art and science of producing fine tea.